nabielgit/apitesting/README.md

 - `brew info` , to check if brew is installed
 - `brew install python3`, use homebrew to install latest version of python and pip

-### check python installed by running command in terminal:
+### Check python installed by running command in terminal:
 - `python3 -version`

 ### In Visual Studio Code